1. Introduction

 You are performing a liquid/liquid extraction (organic solvent dichloromethane).
 Go to your workstation to continue the manipulation.

 The user must equip their PPE (Equipping PPE), then enter the laboratory.
-He will have to approach the fume cupboard, open it halfway (Use fume cupboard) and shake a decanter.
+They will have to approach the fume cupboard, open it halfway (Use fume cupboard) and shake a decanter.
 The ampoule opens and liquid spills in the fume cupboard.
 A danger zone appears.
 The user must replace the ampoule on its stand and move away from the danger.

 Depending on the level of difficulty, the user must classify the hazard by selecting the pictogram corresponding to the type of the hazard zone.
 Here, there is a risk of harmful or irritating substances. image